Skip to main content

 Docker Installed on the Host Machine

 Docker must be installed and running on the machine where the Store Server containers will be deployed.
+This provides the container runtime required for executing Enactor services.

-Docker Compose Installed (Version 2.1+ Required) Only required if you need to run multiple containers on a single host or import the .env files during the deployment
+Only required if you need to run multiple containers on a single host or import the .env files during the deployment.

 Docker Compose v2.1 or higher must be installed on the local machine.
+Compose is used to manage multi-container deployments through YAML stack files.

 Repository for Stack and .env Files